useblocks/metricfarmer/docs/sources/index.rst

 The needed functions to access this Jira systems and measure metrics are the same, therefore only one ``source class`` is needed, which must be provided by an Metric-Farmer extension.

-But both systems are available on different URLs and uses different credentials.
+But both systems are available on different URLs and use different credentials.
 So two ``source types`` are needed, to store the different urls and credentials as parameters.
 These ``source types`` must be configured by the user in a ``.farm``-file.